jasons-gh/the-chomsky-index/README.md

 ### Windows

-On Windows, download The_Chomsky_Index.zip [using this link](https://github.com/jasons-gh/the-chomsky-index/releases/download/v1.1.0/The_Chomsky_Index.zip) and extract it.
+On Windows, download The_Chomsky_Index_Windows.zip [using this link](https://github.com/jasons-gh/the-chomsky-index/releases/download/v1.1.0/The_Chomsky_Index_Windows.zip) and extract it.
 If SmartScreen appears, click *More info* then click *Run anyway*.

 ### macOS

-On macOS, download The_Chomsky_Index.zip [using this link](https://github.com/jasons-gh/the-chomsky-index/releases/download/v1.1.0/The_Chomsky_Index.zip) and unzip it if needed. *The Chomsky Index.app* must then be moved once into a different location than the one into which it was extracted.
+On macOS, download The_Chomsky_Index_macOS.zip [using this link](https://github.com/jasons-gh/the-chomsky-index/releases/download/v1.1.0/The_Chomsky_Index_macOS.zip) and unzip it if needed. *The Chomsky Index.app* must then be moved once into a different location than the one into which it was extracted.
 Open it and exit the dialog that appears.
 Then *right-click* > *Open* > *Open*.

 ### Ubuntu

-On Ubuntu, download The_Chomsky_Index.zip [using this link](https://github.com/jasons-gh/the-chomsky-index/releases/download/v1.1.0/The_Chomsky_Index.zip) and extract it.
+On Ubuntu, download The_Chomsky_Index_Ubuntu.zip [using this link](https://github.com/jasons-gh/the-chomsky-index/releases/download/v1.1.0/The_Chomsky_Index_Ubuntu.zip) and extract it.
 In the executable properties tick *Allow executing file as program*.

 ## Usage